CodeBoyPhilo/Phi-Jupyter/README.md

 - This will install a jupyter environment with plugins.
 See [what gets installed](#what-gets-installed).

-- Next, you will have to link the my configurations and utilities to your `.ipython` and `.jupyter` folder respectively.
+- Next, you will have to link my configurations and utilities to your `.ipython` and `.jupyter` folder respectively.
   This project provides a nice command line utility that does this for you.
   Simply run the following after installation: